 Innovation: This project is pursuing the identification of biomarkers of primary response and resistance to BCG and NMIBC and the underlying mechanisms.
 Key to achieving our overall goal is the integration of expertise in cancer biology, immunology, infectious disease, molecular biology, and epidemiology.
 Our team, workflow, assembled clinical cohorts, resources, and preliminary data are in each instance innovative and together could result in a significant advance in BCG immunotherapy and identification of novel treatment strategies for NMIBC.

-In this study, the Horowitz Lab is collaborating with Dr. John Sfakianos (Urology), Dr. Nina Bhardwaj (Medicine), and Dr. Matthew Galsky (Urology) at the Icahn School of Medicine at Mount Sinai.
+In this study, the Horowitz Lab is collaborating with Dr. John Sfakianos (Urology), Dr. Nina Bhardwaj (Medicine), Dr. Matthew Galsky (Urology), Dr. Benjamin Hopkins (Oncological Sciences), and Anna Tocheva (Genetics and Genomic Sciences) at the Icahn School of Medicine at Mount Sinai.
 Additionally, this study involves external collaboration with Dr. Emily Mace (Columbia University) and Astra Zeneca for use of monalizumab and durvalumab.